This is how one person runs everything

 01

 Your AI runs on its own computer in the cloud.
-It installs what it needs, builds what it needs, does what it needs without you holding its hand.
+It installs what it needs, builds what it needs, does what it needs.
 Come back two weeks later and everything's exactly where you left it.
 Nothing resets.
+The model is already smart — the computer is what was missing.

 02